Those facehuggers from the Alien films - pretty scary, right?

 KEEP OUT OF REACH OF CHILDREN

 Actually, that should be GLOO gun.
-This quickly became my best friend, spewing huge chunks of instantly hardening adhesive that could seal burst gas pipes, or create impromptu platforms for navigating Talos One’s sprawling multi-tiered lobby.
+It’ll quickly become your best friend, spewing huge chunks of instantly hardening adhesive that can seal flame-spewing gas pipes, or create impromptu platforms that let you access otherwise off-limits areas.

-More importantly, it can freeze those tricky Mimics in place, letting you get up close and show them the business end of your socket wrench.
-They're quick, see - take your eyes off 'em for a second and they'll have hidden, either running away to regroup or transforming into a seemingly harmless object dotted around the room.
+More importantly, it can freeze those tricky Mimics in place, letting you get up close and show them the business end of your wrench.
+They're quick, see - take your eyes off 'em for a second and they'll disappear from view, either running away to regroup or transforming into a seemingly harmless object dotted around the room.

-Blueprints are scattered all over the space station, but you’ll need materials to build with as well as the know-how to increase your firepower.
+Blueprints for expanding your arsenal are scattered all over the space station, but you’ll need materials to build with as well as the know-how to increase your firepower.
 Recycling stations let you disassemble the rubbish you’ve collected into raw materials, which can then be used to build new equipment.

 YOUR RESULTS MAY VARY

-In fact, the whole thing feels like a love letter to those games, complete with story exposition told through audio logs and email reports.
+In fact, the whole thing feels like a love letter to those games, complete with story exposition told through audio logs, email reports and NPC conversations.

-There’s a lot more going on behind the scenes, and you’ll have to explore to find out exactly how things went wrong in the first place.
+There’s a lot more going on behind the scenes, of course, and you’ll have to explore to find out exactly how things went wrong in the first place.
+Uncover it all and you’re looking at 20 hours of play from start to finish - I finished it in 15, with several missed side-quests that I’ll tackle on my second playthrough, using different gear and Neuromods.

 Arkane might have distanced itself from the Dishonored series in terms of gameplay, but its iconic character art is back in play here.
-The few NPCs you do meet (ones that aren’t eviscerated corpses, anyway) have that familiar look, with overly accentuated features that are ever-so-slightly out of proportion.
+All the NPCs you meet (the ones that aren’t eviscerated corpses, anyway) have that familiar look, with overly accentuated features that are ever-so-slightly out of proportion.

 It’s familiar yet different, thanks to the new sci-fi setting, but it would have been nice to see something completely new, rather than a reimagined version of what we’ve already seen before.

-Playing the opening hour of this new take on a long-dormant franchise, it's clear that the developer hasn’t just delivered Dishonored in space - even if it's sure to tide stab-happy Corvo Atano fans over.
+With the development team made up of ex-System Shock, Bioshock, Deux Ex and Half Life 2 staff, that might not come as a surprise, but it’s clear that Arkane hasn’t just delivered Dishonored in space - even if it's sure to tide stab-happy Corvo Atano fans over.